shadi1717/oracle-cloud-data-platform-workshop/Lab8/LabGuide8.md

 1. From the **Financial Ratios** deck, click the **filter icon** on the top right.

 2. **Note** that the current deck is filtered by Current Quarter by default.
-You can easily change the filter here to focus on a different context, such as business unit, cost center, time, etc.
+You can easily change the filter here to focus on a different context, such as business unit, cost center, time, etc. For instance, feel free to click on the **Time** field to change it to **Previous** and **Year** and then click on **Apply**.
+Feel free to try this on the other pre-built decks to see how the data and according visualizations change.

 3. Click the **filter icon** again to make it disappear.